MarsForever/MarsForever_ARTS/2020-04-05-Rancher/DeployAndRunAppsWithDocker,k8s,Helm,Rancher.md

-Deploy and Run Apps with Docker,Kubernetes,Helm,Rancher Note
+# Deploy and Run Apps with Docker,Kubernetes,Helm,Rancher Note

+## Section 1: Introduction
 ### Docker
+* Docker for Desktop installation on Mac and Windows - comes with both Docker and Kubernetes
 * Docker and MicroK8s installation on Linux
 * common Docker commands.
 Familiarization with containers and images.